When it comes to architectural detail, few buildings in Fort Worth can hold a candle—or a carrot or a cucumber or a cantaloupe—to this building:

 On June 20, 1930 Fort Worth’s Public Market opened in its grand building on Henderson Street.

 Opening day was a success.
 Many farmers sold out of produce and had to go back to their farms for more, the Fort Worth Press reported on June 22.
-John J. Harden built the building, and his son John H. Harden managed the building.
+Builder John J. Harden of Oklahoma City built the building, and his son John H. Harden managed it.

 John J. Harden also built public market buildings in Oklahoma City (top photo, 1928) and Tulsa (1929).
 Both buildings are occupied today, although only the original front facade of the Tulsa building survives.

 As was the custom at the time, local businesses bought newspaper ads that congratulated the new business but also pointed out their contribution.
 For example, Tucker Concrete & Material Company proudly provided the sand and gravel for the Fort Worth building.